BojanAndonovski71/navigation2-custom-planners/README.md

-Navigation2 Custom Planners
+# Navigation2 Custom Planners

-Evaluating and Comparing Global and Local Planners in ROS2
+This Repository evaluates and compare Global and Local Planners in ROS2

-Overview
+## Overview
 This project involves the creation and testing of custom ROS2 components for evaluating the performance of various global and local planners in the ROS2 Navigation2 stack.
 It provides a simulation setup in RViz to test and visualize the navigation paths for robots with different footprints.

-Key Features:
+# # Key Features:

 Supports global planners like NavFn, ThetaStar, and SmacPlanner2D.
 Supports local planners like DWBLocalPlanner and TEBLocalPlanner.